Colleges by Location

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for most students.
-Check out some recent data to get informed about need-based and non-need-based monetary aid you might get at Whitman College.
+Grants, loans, scholarships, work-study programs: these are all types of financial help for students.
+Check out some recent data to get informed about need-based and non-need-based aid students could get at Whitman College.

-According to the most recent data, 172 freshmen were awarded financial aid.
-The average amount of financial aid given to students was $47,422.
+According to the most recent data, 238 freshmen were awarded financial aid.
+Students of this school received an average of $58,880 in financial help.

 Need-based

-676 students obtained some form of need-based financial aid.
+866 students secured some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Whitman College is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was estimated to be 725.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $1,111,575, and state $805,046.
+The total number of students (including freshmen) who were determined to have financial need amounted to 868.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $2,117,991, and state $1,026,255.

 Average Amount of Aid Received